HRB Grade VI Job Family (consisting of R&I III, Services III and Researcher II grades)

 Drive and Commitment

-- Is self-motivated and shows a desire to continuously perform at a high level.
+- Consistently strives to perform at a high level.

 - Maintains consistent effort under pressure and is resilient to criticism or setbacks at work.

-- Demonstrates high levels of initiative, taking ownership for projects and demonstrating self-sufficiency.
+- Demonstrates high levels of initiative, taking ownership of projects and demonstrating high levels of self-sufficiency.

-- Upholds the highest standards of ethics and integrity.
+- Upholds the highest standards of honesty, ethics and integrity.

 Specialist Knowledge, Expertise and Self Development

-- Has a clear understanding of the roles objectives and targets and how they fit into the work of the HR-CDC.
+- Clearly understands the role, objectives and targets and how they fit into the work of the unit and Department.

 - Develops the expertise necessary to carry out the role to a high standard and shares this with others.